Stand with Hong Kong: Campaigns

 After the US legislated the Hong Kong Human Rights and Democracy Act in November 2019, Stand with Hong Kong collaborated with the Hong Kong Higher Institutions International Affairs Delegation to compile a sanction report, listing the names of about 140 government officials and pro-China personnel who abused human rights in Hong Kong, along with detailed accounts of their actions.

 On 19 January 2020, Stand with Hong Kong worked together with activist Ventus Lau to launch a global rally in 22 cities across 12 countries including the US, the UK, and Australia, urging their governments to impose sanctions on Hong Kong in order to pressure the Hong Kong government.

 In May 2020, the team put forward a crowd-funding proposal with a target budget of US$1,750,000, intending to launch lobbying campaigns in different countries and to publish advertisements to counter the propaganda spread by the Hong Kong government.
 The team emphasised that its members would not take any remuneration or salaries and that the budget will be used only for the necessary travelling, advertisements, and promotion expenses.

+In 2024, the EU division worked with a local Swedish grassroots organisations to organise the inauguration of the 'Network in Riksdagen for Freedom of Speech and Democracy in Hong Kong', a cross-party parliamentary group for Hong Kong.
+This network has raised questions in parliament on Hong Kong and aided in advocating for democratic rights in Hong Kong.

+In December 2025, Stand with Hong Kong EU published its sanctions submission to the European Union, recommending sanctions against 14 individuals responsible for a number of human rights violations committed during the 2019 - 2020 Hong Kong Protests.
+These recommendations were echoed soon after in a resolution adopted by the European Parliament in the days prior to the sentencing of Jimmy Lai.